 Biocontrol can also be used to control insect pests that destroy farmland.
 The clover root weevil is a pest that was accidentally introduced to New Zealand in the late 1990s and has degraded pasture, especially in the Waikato, where it thrived.
 The introduction of a tiny wasp from Ireland is now helping to control clover root weevil numbers.
 Find out more about in this article, Irish wasp to the rescue.

 Ryegrass is an important food for grazing stock in New Zealand.
-A type of Amazing ryegrass., called an , is being used to protect ryegrass from attack by insect pests, like the Argentine stem weevil and black beetle.
-Find out more about in this article,
+A type of fungus, called an endophyte, is being used to protect ryegrass from attack by insect pests, like the Argentine stem weevil and black beetle.
+Find out more about in this article, Amazing ryegrass.

 The possum problem

 The possum is one of New Zealand’s worst pests.
-Possums have aeffect on the environment – eating native forests, spreading disease, and preying upon native birds.
+Possums have a detrimental effect on the environment – eating native forests, spreading disease and preying upon native birds.
 At present, possum numbers are controlled with a combination of poison (1080) and trapping.
 Scientists are currently researching effective and humane alternatives for controlling possum numbers.

-One biocontrol strategy being investigated is the development of immunocontraceptives that use baits,, viruses, or parasitic worms.
-These immunocontraceptives prevent the possums from producing offspring by making them .
+One biocontrol strategy being investigated is the development of immunocontraceptives that use baits, bacteria, viruses, or parasitic worms.
+These immunocontraceptives prevent the possums from producing offspring by making them sterile.